webDva/jekyll-now/about.md

 📢 Hark!

-Webdva is a resourceful independent product maker that creates innovative solutions for unique problems.
+I'm a resourceful and independent product maker that creates innovative solutions for unique problems.
 I have a passion for building web-based products and connecting them with business models.
 The overall goal, though, is to serve markets by delivering great value in order to obtain great returns.

 # 🎮 Games!